potentialize/east-west-coast/README.md

      does not build on its own
 3. Run image with `make run`

+# Hostfile
+Ubuntu host file is located at `etc/hosts`, added droplet instances on laptop

 ping -n -c 1 -W 1 -q 142.93.240.183